 - Analysis of fission chain-reaction dynamics

 - Bayesian and nonlinear optimization methods for parameter estimation

 - Modern digital data acquisition (DAQ) and signal processing (DSP)

 Prof. Mattingly has conducted hundreds of radiation measurements of nuclear weapons, weapons components, and other SNM in facilities across the US nuclear weapons complex and in UK, France, and Russia.
 Summer 2015 – 2019, he directed the first-ever university-led measurements of Category I SNM at the Nevada National Security Site for both the Consortium for Nonproliferation Enabling Capabilities and the Consortium for Verification Technology.

 He has graduated 12 PhD students and 12 masters degree students since he joined the NE faculty in 2011.

 Prof. Mattingly regularly teaches three nuclear engineering courses:

 - NE795: Characterization of SNM

-Since 1993, he has published over 100 journal articles, conference proceedings papers, and technical reports.
+He has co-authored over 170 journal articles, conference proceedings papers, and technical reports.